 The Company closed a private placement on August 10, 2017.
 The Company issued 400,000 Units at a price of \$0.50 per Unit, for gross total proceeds of \$200,000.
-Each Unit comprises of one common share and one common share purchase warrant.
-Each warrant allows the holder to purchase an additional common share at \$0.50 during the 24 month period following the close of the private placemnt.
-The common shares and any common shares issued from the exercise of warrants will be subject to a hold period expiring on December 11, 2017.
-Finder's fees paid in connection with the offering totaled \$5,000 plus 10,000 broker warrants with the same terms as the warrants.
+Each Unit comprises of one common share and one common share purcahse warrant.
+Each warrant allows the holder to purchase an additional common share at \$0.50 during the 24 month period following the close of the private placement.
+Finder's fees paid in connection with the offereing totaled \$5,000 plus 10,000 broker warrants with the same terms as the warrants.
 Private placement fees paid in connection with the offering totaled \$2,848.

 The Company closed a private placement on February 28, 2017.
-The Company issued 1,000,000 common shares at a price of \$0,40 per share, for gross total proceeds of \$400,000.
-Private placement fees paid in connection with the offering totaled \$3,250.
+The Company issued 1,000,000 common shares at a price of \$0.40 per share, for gross total proceeds of \$400,000.
+Private placement fees paid in connection with the offering totalled \$3,250.

 The Company has a discretionary stock option plan under which the Company may grant options to its directors, officers, employees and consultants.
-The option plan is a rolling plan whereby the maximum number of common shares that may be reserved for issuance under the plan is a rolling amount fixed at 10% of the issued and outstanding common shares of the Company from time to time with no one Optionee have shares reserved for issuance in excess of 5% of the outstanding number of shares in any 12 month period.
+The option plan is a rolling plan whereby the maximum number of common shares that may be reserved for issuance under the plan is a rolling amount fixed at 10% of the issued and outstanding common shares of the Company from time to time with no one optionee having shares reserved for issuance in excess of 5% of the outstanding number of shares in and twelve month period.
 The options granted under the plan are valid for a period not to exceed five years from the date of their grant and may be subject to certain vesting conditions as determined by the Board of Directors.
 The options are exercisable at the price determined by the Company which must not be less than the last closing price of the listed shares of the Company before the date of their grant, less any applicable discount.